jensboss/hydropt/README.md

 # dynProg
-Stochastic dynamic prgrogramming for optimizaiton of hydro power plants
+Stochastic dynamic prgrogramming for the optimizaiton of hydro power plants